achuchulev/tf-maps-lookups/README.md

-# Use of terraform variables of type _map_ and dynamic lookup into map variable
+# Use of terraform variables of type _map_ and dynamic _lookup_ into them

-## The purpose of this repo is to show how to use variables of type _map_ within terraform configuration to build Dev and Prod environments that have different docker container setup
+### The purpose of this repo is to show how to use variables of type _map_ to build Dev and Prod Docker container environments

 ### Prerequisites